Plump pudding in English style

 - 4 table spoons of brandy or - alcohol free - light Earl Gray tea

 - 2 eggs, lightly beaten, in a separate bowl

 - 50g flour with a pinch of baking soda

 - Take a large mixing bowl and add sugar, palm oil, breadcrumbs and spices and mix well.

-- Add the dried fruits, orange peel and lemon, almonds, apple and lemon zest.
+- Add the dried fruits, orange peel and lemon peel, almonds, apple and lemon peel.
 Mix it well.